 The expense of conducting business has increased significantly over the course of the past year.
 A variety of diverse sources have contributed to the pressure that has been exerted.
 The price of energy has risen, as has the price cap set by Ofgem.
 This translates to additional costs across the economy.

-Companies may try to reduce their monthly energy bills by making improvements to their facilities (for instance, by installing insulation) and by modifying the ways in which they perform their jobs.
+Companies can lower their monthly energy bills.
+They can do this by improving their facilities, like adding insulation.
+They can also change how they work.
 Exploring the possibility of switching to a different energy provider could also prove to be advantageous.

 Supply Chain Disruptions